jcmoraisjr/haproxy-ingress/README.md

 ### hsts

-Configure HSTS - HTTP Strict Transport Security.
+Configure global (configmap) or per host or location (annotation) HSTS - HTTP Strict Transport Security.
+Annotations has precedence over global configuration.

+Global configmap options:

 * `hsts`: `true` if HSTS response header should be added
 * `hsts-include-subdomains`: `true` if it should apply to subdomains as well
 * `hsts-max-age`: time in seconds the browser should remember this configuration
 * `hsts-preload`: `true` if the browser should include the domain to [HSTS preload list](https://hstspreload.org/)

+Annotations on ingress resources:

+* `ingress.kubernetes.io/hsts`
+* `ingress.kubernetes.io/hsts-include-subdomains`
+* `ingress.kubernetes.io/hsts-max-age`
+* `ingress.kubernetes.io/hsts-preload`

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security